Frequently Asked Questions

 Is admission to the program competitive?

 Yes, admission to the nursing program is competitive.
 Our Admissions Committee will review each applicant individually but will also compare them based on a points system.
-While our worksheet is not public, some areas that are weighted include cumulative GPA, nursing pre-requisite GPA, Anatomy & Physiology and Microbiology grades, Kaplan Entrance score (minimum overall score is a 65) Kaplan Reading Comprehension score (an 80 and higher is desired), and results from your formal Interview.
+While our worksheet is not public, some areas that are weighted include cumulative GPA, nursing pre-requisite GPA, Anatomy & Physiology and Microbiology grades, Kaplan Entrance score (minimum overall score is a 65) Kaplan Reading Comprehension score, and results from your formal Interview.

 Do I have to be a Certified Nursing Assistant (CNA) to apply to your program?